BusbyLab/git-gh-demo/README.md

 `<> Code` button and copied and pasted the HTTPS link onto the command line.

-After running `git clone`, `cd` into the directory associated with this repo.
+After running `git clone`, use `mv` to change the name of `git-gh-demo` as shown below (but don’t use my name!).
+After this, `cd` into the directory associated with this repo.

+    mv git-gh-demo/ git-gh-demo_gerverska/
-    cd git-gh-demo
+    cd git-gh-demo_gerverska/
     ls -a

     .
-01-demultiplex  03-denoise  05-rarefy   .adapters  config.yml  env           .git        notes.txt     README.md
+01-demultiplex  03-denoise  05-rarefy   code        data  .git               .gitignore    README.md   .Rproj.user
     ..
-02-trim         04-compile  06-analyze  code       data        fun-gi.Rproj  .gitignore  README_files  README.rmd
+02-trim         04-compile  06-analyze  config.yml  env   git-gh-demo.Rproj  README_files  README.rmd

 The output of `ls -a` shows all the files and folders associated with the repo.
-See a folder named `.git`?
-This is the folder `git` uses to keep track of all the changes I’ve made to the `git-gh-demo` repo.
-I never usually look in this folder.
-To get experience working with your own repos, you’ll need to remove this directory.

-    rm .git -fr
+The `env`, `.git`, and `.Rproj.user` are only visible on my end, so ignore these for this demo.

-After `.git` has been removed, run `git init .` to initialize a repo inside the `git-gh-demo` folder.
+Run `git init .` to initialize a repo inside the renamed `git-gh-demo` folder.
 It’s as easy as that.

     git init .

-    Initialized empty Git repository in /path/to/git-gh-demo/.git/
+    Initialized empty Git repository in /path/to/git-gh-demo_gerverska/.git/

 I now have a bouncing baby repo.
-Importantly, after running `git init .`, I now have a *local* repo (i.e., stored locally on my computer).
-The link that I cloned `git-gh-demo` from is a *remote* repo (stored on something that’s *not* my local repo). **The goal now for folks following along is to create a remote repo from this local repo.**
+Specifically, after running `git init .`, I now have a *local* repo (i.e., stored locally on my computer).
+The link that I cloned `git-gh-demo` from is a *remote* repo (i.e., stored on something that’s *not* my local repo). **The goal now for folks following along is to create a remote repo from this local repo.**

 However, there’s nothing in my repo.
-Whenever I run `git status` while I’m in the `git-gh-demo` folder, I get this:
+Whenever I run `git status` while I’m in the renamed `git-gh-demo` folder, I get this:

     On branch main